Know how your FICO credit score works so you can build better credit.

 An established borrower is less of a risk than one who is just starting out, so the FICO credit score system takes how long you’ve been a debtor into account.
 This also factors in the length of time each of your accounts has been open, which is why it’s a good idea to leave old accounts open with zero balances, even if you are not using them.

 New Credit (15%)

-If you have a number of new accounts opened in the recent past, you are a higher risk as a debtor because you have so many new obligations.
+Have you opened up a number of new accounts in the recent past?
+If so, you are a higher risk as a debtor because you have so many new obligations.
 With this in mind, creditors want to know how many new accounts you’ve opened recently.
 They also factor in the number of credit inquiries made in the recent past, since this indicates a debtor seeking several new accounts at one time.
 Keep in mind, only “hard inquiries” count in your score calculation; “soft inquiries” like checking your credit report yourself do not count.

 Types of Credit Used (10%)

 The types of credit you use also come into play when determining your credit risk.
 Some types of debt are more attractive for you to have than other types of debt to lenders and creditors as they assess your risk.
 A mortgage and a car loan are good types of debt; credit cards are considered better than store cards or retail accounts.
 This factor also takes into account how often you use different lines of credit you have open.

 According to experts, what’s the ideal credit utilization ratio you should have to maximize your credit score?

 b) 10%-15%.
 Although you might think creditors want to see your debts paid in full, in fact, it’s better if you’re utilizing at least some credit to show you’re an active credit user.

 How to maintain a strong FICO credit score